 Furthermore, inclusion criteria have been taken into account in the design of assessment methodologies and activities to accommodate students with specific educational support needs.

 Continuous assessment is a key component of our educational model.
-It involves solving and successfully carrying out a series of activities over the course of the semester, with the learning resources provided and the teaching staff's support and feedback.
+It involves solving and successfully carrying out a series of activities over the course of the semester, with the learning resources provided and the teaching staff's support and feedback from the teaching staff.
+As a student, you are expected to read, reflect on and understand this feedback and incorporate it into your learning.

 You'll be able to find the following information in the course plan and different parts of the classroom from the beginning of the semester: